The MuZZZeum Sleepover program is sponsored in part by:

 What if my numbers change?

-If your numbers drop and you are no longer able to meet our minimum requirement, or if the numbers you indicated on the online form change significantly, you should let us know right away.
+If your numbers drop and you are no longer able to meet our minimum requirements, or if the numbers you indicated on the online form change significantly, you should let us know right away.
 There are things we might be able to do with some lead-time, such as match another group up with yours.
 Without lead-time and without meeting our minimum numbers, groups risk having the event cancelled.
 To avoid disappointment, keep in regular contact with the Museum on how your numbers are coming along.

 When can you sleepover?